Striking a Balance – Annual Report 2016

 Mandate: The MPCC reviews and investigates complaints concerning Military Police conduct and investigates allegations of interference in Military Police investigations.
 The MPCC reports its findings and makes recommendations directly to the Military Police and National Defence leadership.

-Mission: To promote and ensure the highest standards of conduct of Military Police in the performance of policing duties and to discourage interference in any Military Police investigation.
+Mission: To promote and ensure the highest standards of conduct of Military Police in the performance of policing duties and to discourage

 The MPCC fulfils its mandate and mission by exercising the following responsibilities: